hortonworks-gallery/ambari-zeppelin-service/README.md

   - See [blog](http://hortonworks.com/blog/introduction-to-data-science-with-apache-spark/) for steps on manual setup

 ##### Limitations:
-  - Currently only supports CentOS/RHEL 6
+  - Only tested on CentOS/RHEL 6 so far
-  - No support for secured (kerborized) clusters
+  - Does not yet support install on secured (kerborized) clusters
+  - On cloud envs, Zeppelin view will be setup using internal hostname, you would need to have a corresponding hosts file entry on local machine

 ##### Testing:
   - These steps were tested on:
-    - HDP 2.3 cluster installed via Ambari 2.1 with both Spark 1.4.1 and 1.3.1
+    - HDP 2.3 cluster installed via Ambari 2.1 with both Spark 1.4.1 and 1.3.1 on Centos 6
-    - Latest HDP 2.3 sandbox using with both Spark 1.4.1 and 1.3.1
+    - Latest HDP 2.3 sandbox using with both Spark 1.4.1 and 1.3.1 on Centos 6

 ##### Videos (from HDP 2.2.4.2):
   - [How to setup zeppelin service](https://www.dropbox.com/s/9s122qbjilw5d2u/zeppelin-1-setup.mp4?dl=0)